My Story

 Simplex.

 Simplex Asset Management, headquartered in Tokyo, is one of Asia’s oldest and largest quant hedge funds, with several billion dollars under management.
 I joined them as employee #7, and built many of their core trading systems.
 I started as a programmer and quant analyst, then became a junior trader, and eventually, senior portfolio manager and head of all non-Japan investments.
-While at Simplex, I built one of the earliest high-frequency-trading (HFT) systems in the industry, for automated quant trading of the US Treasury market.
+While at Simplex, I built a system for automated quant trading of the US Treasury market, one of the first in the industry.

 I was an excellent trader: contrarian, aggressive, thoughtful, informed.
-My best trade at Simplex was my last one: bored of the industry, I exited all my positions at the high-water mark in 2007, just before the global financial crisis of 2008.
+My best trade at Simplex was my last one: I exited all my positions at the high-water mark in 2007, just before the global financial crisis of 2008.
 I then quit my hedge fund job and moved to Toronto, looking for new challenges.

 Quandl.